 We are still in the middle of the winter, all wrapped up in our puffed jackets and scarves, but in only two months time we will start planning our holidays and longing for warmer climate.
 And when we get closer to the spring, one questions seems to come up quite often: how do I get rid of my cellulite?

 Cellulite, or orange peel skin, is a very common ailment that affects the majority of women at some point in their life.
 Poor diet choices, sedentary life, hormonal imbalances, pregnancies and genetics, all seems to concur for this unwanted issue.
 What is more surprising though, is that it can affect even sporty and health conscious women.

 An holistic approach that take in consideration various aspect of the problem and how they integrate together, may be the best approach.
 Here are few consideration that may help understand this common issue.

 - Poor diet choices Too much coffee, alcohol, added salt, and lack of fresh fruits and vegetables, may contribute to this unsightly problem.
 A healthy and balanced diet, less alcohol and anti-inflammatory foods, is a good place to start

 - A sluggish lymphatic system.
 The lymphatic system is designated to take away the toxins that are the bio-product of cellular activity.
-It doesn’t have any valve to help with its fluidity, but heavily relies on muscles and movement to do its job.
-Physical activity, yoga and massage can all help
+It doesn’t have any valve to help with its fluidity, but it relies heavily on muscles and movement to do its job.
+Physical activity, yoga and massage can all help.

 - Hormonal imbalances.
 Contraception, pregnancies, and generally hormonal imbalances can all contribute.